Last Updated on

-Here are some tips to help you use the telephone more effectively in your job search.
+Here are some job search telephone etiquette and other practical tips to help you use the telephone more effectively in your job search.

 - Avoid background noise.
 Before you make your calls, go to a quiet location where you can concentrate.
 Noises from children, pets, the television, or traffic in the background are distracting and make you sound unprofessional.

 - Have your resume in front of you and have a list of topics that you want to cover during the call.
 Also have a pen and paper and be ready to take notes.

 Keep notes on everything during your job search.
 You’ll be surprised how often you will refer back to them and they will be invaluable to you when conducting additional follow up.

 - When cold calling a company or calling in response to an ad, call the company’s main telephone line and ask the receptionist for the name and number of the person in charge of the department you are interested in.
 Hang up and then make a second call to this person.

 - Try to avoid leaving a voice message.
 As soon as you leave a message it gives the other person control and leaves you sitting at home waiting for a return call.
 Leave a message if you must, but first try at least several times to reach the person directly.

 If you do leave a message and you do not get a return call within a reasonable amount of time, try again.

 - Make sure you are pleasant and polite to everyone you speak with, even if it isn’t the person you are trying to reach.
 You never know where the next job lead may come from—perhaps even the receptionist.

 - Be prepared to introduce yourself.
 Write out a script and then practice it until it becomes second nature.
 You might even wish to record yourself and then play it back to hear how you sound.
 This will help keep you from stumbling on the phone.